Shad fishing is excellent in the Pacific Northwest, where these eager biters and hard fighters come into select rivers by the millions.

 Downstream from Elkton, toward Reedsport along Highway 38, the first place many anglers intercept shad coming up from the Pacific Ocean and through the Umpqua’s long tidewater section is Sawyer Rapids.

-Just below this major rapids can be a good spot for shad.
+Just below this major rapids can be a very good spot for shad.

 Regular anglers report that the bottom of Sawyer Rapids can be particularly good when the Umpqua is running low and shad passage through the rapids slows, forming a natural bottleneck where large numbers of shad wait to migrate upriver.